lukewduncan/react-timepicker/README.md

 react-timepicker
 ===============================

-This project is a port of https://github.com/jonthornton/jquery-timepicker for React.js.
+This project is based off https://github.com/jonthornton/jquery-timepicker for React.js.
 This is still a WIP.

 Usage
 ===============================